wzel/GNSS_Compare/docs/user_manual/implemented_algorithms.rst

    \end{pmatrix}

 The parameters Sx, Sy and Sz are the spectral amplitudes that reflect the position random process.
-Unfortunately, setting their values is not as straigth forward as for the receiver clock states.
+Unfortunately, setting their values is not as straightforward as for the receiver clock states.
 We have to rely on what we call the *tunning* process which is modifying the values in Q and R experimentally (i.e., trial and error).
 Just as a note, this can be avoided by designing and implementing *adaptive* estimators.
 Who knows, maybe you (the reader) will decide to implement some nice ideas now that this possibility is enabled with *GNSS Compare's* flexible framework.